-All students, staff and faculty are advised that NUNM's Marketing and Communications Office takes photographs and videotapes throughout the year.
-These photographs and videotapes include students and faculty in classrooms and study areas, in clinic, on campus, and at NUNM-related activities and events.
-This policy excludes students in clinic who are being seen as patients.
+All students are advised that NUNM's Marketing & Communications Office takes photographs and videotapes of students throughout the year.
+These photographs and videotapes include students in classrooms and study areas, in clinic, on campus, and at NUNM-related activities and events.
+This policy excludes students in the Health Centers who are being seen as patients.
+The Marketing & Communications office will obtain written HIPAA releases from any and all patients prior to using clinic images.